 Another money-saving approach is to partner with another purchaser; for example; sharing a vacation home in the sun.
 Shared ownership is a growing trend -- but not one to rush into lightly.
 You'll want to start by determining whether co-ownership with a particular person is likely to work.
 Then draft a written agreement to spell out how ongoing costs will be split and deal with other potential sources of contention, such as what happens if one of you wants out after a few years or if one of you dies.

-For more on becoming a landlord, see First-Time Landlord; Renting Out a Single-Family Home, by Janet Portman, Marcia Stewart, and Michael Molinski.
+For more on becoming a landlord, see First-Time Landlord; Renting Out a Single-Family Home, by Ilona Bray, Janet Portman, and Marcia Stewart.

 Protecting your property starts before you buy and continues long afterwards.
 For example, you'll want to get a proper home inspection prior to purchasing, so as to deal with some repair issues up front and get a sense of what other repairs may be looming.